baraka-lang/stem-generation-/EMAIL_CONFIRMATION_SETUP.md

 ## Security Notes

-- Email verification is enforced at the Supabase Auth level
+- Email verification is enforced by our custom code in the `signIn()` function
 - Users cannot log in until `email_confirmed_at` is set
 - The 10-second fresh signup check prevents race conditions
 - Server-side duplicate prevention provides additional safety
+- Manual verification check ensures security even with Supabase's auto-verification disabled